 • Several drugs, both therapeutic and recreational, can produce memory disturbances.

 • Several mechanisms are involved in drug-induced memory impairment.

 • Drug-induced amnesia is not necessarily related to the sedating effects of drugs.

 • Discontinuation of the medication causing memory disturbance is usually sufficient for recovery.

 Historical note and terminology

-A number of commonly used therapeutic drugs, medications, and some recreational drugs are known to produce memory disturbances, as is exposure to industrial chemicals.
+Several commonly used therapeutic drugs and medications, and some recreational drugs, are known to produce memory disturbances, as is exposure to industrial chemicals.
 The focus of this article is on medication-induced memory disturbances, but studies of drugs of abuse, both experimental and clinical, also shed light on the pathomechanisms of drug-induced memory loss.

 The frequently used term “cognitive impairment” refers to disturbances of information processing, which covers the acquisition, storage, retrieval, and use of information.
 According to the "working memory" model, the allocation of limited resources available for information processing is under the control of the central executive.
 Working memory corresponds to the set of things we are attending to at any given moment.
 Thus, attention and memory are processes that operate together, and drugs affecting attention would be expected to impair memory as well.
 Cognitive disturbances include delirium, disturbances of memory, intellect, and behavior.
 Various terms referring to memory disorders in this article are:

-Amnesia.
+.
 Usually refers to a pathological loss of memory.
-Memory is disturbed in a number of conditions often secondary to disorders of attention.
+Memory is disturbed in several conditions often secondary to disorders of attention.
 Isolated memory loss, also referred to as an amnestic syndrome, is also seen as an adverse reaction to drugs.